Regulatory Tracker

 Why it Matters

 Oil and gas extraction presents risks to nearby communities and conservation areas.
-Drilling on federal lands is regulated by the Department of the Interior’s Bureau of Land Management (BLM), which controls onshore energy extraction by awarding leases to bidders and regulating where and how extraction occurs.
+Drilling on federal lands is regulated by DOI’s Bureau of Land Management, which controls onshore energy extraction by awarding leases to bidders and regulating where and how extraction occurs.

 Timeline